grasenhiller/silverstripe-wkhtmltox/README.md

 # SilverStripe WkHtmlToX

-Create PDFs and Images from HTML in SilverStripe.
+Create PDFs and Images from HTML or URLs in SilverStripe.
 Based on [WkHtmlToPdf](http://wkhtmltopdf.org/) and [mikehaertl's php wrapper](https://github.com/mikehaertl/phpwkhtmltopdf).

 ## Installation